Noni White

-The stage version of Newsies opened March 29, 2012, and closed on August 24, 2014, grossing over $100 million.
+The stage version of Newsies opened on Broadway on March 29, 2012, and closed on August 24, 2014, grossing over $100 million.
 The 2017 three-day cinema showing of Disney's Newsies: The Broadway Musical! broke ticketing records to become the highest-grossing Broadway event to date from Fathom Events.

 She is a member of the writers' branch of the Academy of Motion Picture Arts and Sciences.
 She received several nominations for the Annie Award for Writing in a Feature Production.

 Noni also works as an actress, and has appeared in The Prize Winner of Defiance, Ohio, 7th Heaven and The Positively True Adventures of the Alleged Texas Cheerleader-Murdering Mom, among many others.